pygsuite/pygsuite/docs/index.md

 Pygsuite is a light, pythonic wrapper around the core Google provided api clients.
-It offers efficient APIs for batch requests to automate the creation, manipulation, and sharing of drive documents.
+It offers efficient APIs for batch requests to automate the creation, manipulation, and sharing of Gsuite content.

-Pygsuite's code is hosted on github.
+Pygsuite's code is hosted on GitHub.

+You can read more about the raw gsuite APIs here [here](https://developers.google.com/gsuite/aspects/apis).

 ## Install